aptible/minitron/README.md

 ###Local testing

-1. Set up a local enpdoint using Localtunnel
+1. Set up a local enpdoint using Localtunnel.

     a) Install [localtunnel](http://localtunnel.me/)